bright-tools/mbed_lcd_hid/README.md

 * Pause before scrolling to allow start of message to be read
 * Pulsing of LCD for new messages, cancelled via a swipe of the position sensor
 * Configurable LCD contrast (via the "up" and "down" buttons on the LCD shield)

+I'm using it along with [ReminderNotifier](https://github.com/bright-tools/ReminderNotifier) to display Outlook reminders, as on a multi-monitor display I find that the native Outlook reminder dialog just gets lost/overlooked (particularly with the recent behaviour whereby the Window does not always pop to the front).

 ## Kit